-Measuring Cannabinoid Receptors
+Measuring Cannabinoid Receptors in Veterans

 This exploratory neurobiological study analyzes the presence of the Cannabinoid Type 1 (CB1) receptor in the brain of those who have been exposed to trauma.

 The CB1 receptor may play a role in learning and memory processes.
 Importantly, CB1 receptors have been found in brain regions that control fear and stress responses

 Our study is made up of three appointments: a screening appointment to determine your eligibility, an MRI scan, and a PET scan.
 You can receive up to $650.00 compensation.